Trine Rein: New album and single in 2010

 On May 18, 2010, Rein premiered her first single in twelve years titled "I Found Love" on her official website, and it became available for digital purchase on May 24.
 Rein's new album (her fourth record to date) was called Seeds of Joy, and was released on September 20, 2010.

 Personal life

 Rein is a vegan and advocate for animal rights.
+Since July 2015, she has been married to Norwegian adventurer Lars Monsen.